Preceden for Teachers

 Getting Started for Teachers

 Preceden will then walk you through how to create a timeline.
 You're welcome to play around with it for as long as you'd like.

-Note that if you eventually choose to share your accounts with your students, the students will be able to see all of the timelines that you have created regardless of whether you marked them as private or not.
-(Marking a timeline as private means that people who are not signed in to your account will be blocked from seeing it; as you'll see below, because your students will be signed in to your account they are able to see your timelines).
+Note that if you eventually choose to share your account with your students, the students will be able to see all of the timelines that you have created, regardless of whether you marked them as private or not.
+Marking a timeline as private means that people who are not signed in to your account will be blocked from seeing it.
+As you'll see below, because your students will be signed in to your account they are able to see your timelines.

 Upgrading has several benefits including:

-- Create an unlimited number of timelines of your own with an unlimited number of events
+- Allowing you to create an unlimited number of timelines of your own with an unlimited number of events.

-- Add the ability to share your account with your students
+- Adds the ability to share your account with your students.

 We've tried to price Preceden affordably so that teachers can pay for it out of pocket.
 We use your payment money to keep Preceden running for you and other teachers.
 If you can't afford a pro account please email email@example.com and we'll upgrade you for free.

 First, create one or more classes to keep your students organized.

 Organizing your students by which class they are in will make it easier to review the timelines they have created.